The Cost of Magento E-commerce Store

 - Price is not everything.
 To get better ROI and stand out from the competition, you need to invest as much as needed.

 - Be ready for extra costs.
 You might not realize you need additional features or solutions until the middle of the development process.

 - Don’t cut corners when it comes to expertise.
 Developing a Magento store takes more than a pair of hands.
 It involves a frontend and backend developer, and SEO specialist, analytics experts, and a web designer to cover all aspects of the site’s development.

-- Have a clear visión of your roadmap and goals.
+- Have a clear vision of your roadmap and goals.
 There are legitimate shortcuts that can save startup costs.
-Check around for Magento-specialized managed hosting providers that remove the need to hire infrastructure teams.
-Plenty of online marketplaces offer high-quality themes (skins) that eliminate most of the resource spend on front end customizations.
+Check around for Magento-specialized managed-to-host providers that remove the need to hire infrastructure teams.
+Plenty of online marketplaces offer high-quality themes (skins) that eliminate most of the resources spend on front-end customizations.